pedrojose06/minutentag-beer/README.md

 This is the front-end application for the **Minutentag Beer** project, built with **React** and **Vite**.
 It connects to the back-end server to display beer products, manage user interactions, and perform operations like listing, filtering, and viewing product details.

+## 🔮 Future Features

+Here are some features planned for future implementation:

+- **Cart Feature**: Add a shopping cart functionality to allow users to add, remove, and manage beer products.
+State management could be handled using **Context API** or **Jotai**, though performance considerations will be taken into account before finalizing the approach.

+- **Login and Signup Pages**: Implement authentication pages to allow users to create accounts and log in securely.

+- **Order History**: Provide users with a feature to view their past orders, including details like order date, items purchased, and total cost.

 ## 🧩 Project Structure

 This front-end complements the [Minutentag Beer Server](https://github.com/pedrojose06/minutentag-server).
 It communicates with the server via **GraphQL** to fetch data such as beer listings and user information.